 FAQs Prescription Drugs

-CVS Caremark administers prescription drug benefit for all Anthem Blue Cross plan participants.
-CVS Caremark provides CVS Caremark Mail Order program as well as a network of retail pharmacies.
+CVS Caremark administers prescription drug benefits for all Anthem Blue Cross plan participants.
+CVS Caremark also provides their CVS Caremark Mail Order program as well as a network of retail pharmacies.

 What’s the difference between formulary and non-formulary drugs?

 CVS Caremark's formulary is a list of generic and preferred brand name drugs.
 This list includes a wide selection of medications and offers you a choice while helping keep the cost of your prescription drug benefit affordable.
 Every drug on the formulary is Food and Drug Administration approved, and reviewed by an independent group of doctors and pharmacist for safety and efficacy.

 Does CVS Caremark's prescription drug program cover both formulary and non-formulary prescriptions?